itantik/react-redux-cases/README.md

 **Class members**

-- `constructor(error)`
+- `constructor(error)` - the `error` can be of any type
 - `error`: readonly error value
 - `isOk()`: type guard, returns false
 - `isErr()`: type guard, returns true

 ### ok

-The `ok` function creates a new instance of the `Ok` class.
+The `ok(value)` helper function creates a new instance of the `Ok` class.

 - `ok`: `(value) => Ok`

 ### err

-The `err` function creates a new instance of the `Err` class.
+The `err(error)` helper function creates a new instance of the `Err` class.

-- `err`: `(value) => Err`
+- `err`: `(error) => Err`

 ## Upgrading from version 0.x

 Although the purpose of this library has remained the same, it is not backward compatible with version 0.x.
 With care and appropriate effort, you can rewrite v0 hooks for object cases (`useObjReduxCaseState`, `useObjReduxCase`, `useObjCaseState`, `useObjCase`) with v1 hooks and cases.
-Hooks for functional cases are removed, so a refactoring to v1 object cases is required.
+Hooks for functional cases are removed, so a refactoring to v1 object cases is necessary.

 ## License